The Guide to Horsepower: Definition, History, and Physics

 This became the global standard for mechanical horsepower.
 When you say a car has 300 hp, you are essentially saying that, at peak output, its engine can do the equivalent work of 300 of James Watt's "super-charged" horses working simultaneously.

 This is the most common question in the automotive world.
 While they are related, they measure two different things.
-A common saying among car enthusiasts is: "Torque is what you feel when you step on the gas; Horsepower is what you feel when you hit the wall."
-While humorous, it’s not entirely accurate physically.
 Here is the technical breakdown:

 What is Torque?